 Materials and Methods

-Materials

-OC&ML

-CF

-DTI

-FDTD simulation

-OC&ML are composed of SiO2.
-The OC&ML focus light on CIS.
-CF is composed of the materials which have high transmittance at red, green, blue and white light each matched CIS.
-The CF serves to filter the light of the desired wavelength range.
-DTI is composed of SiO2.
-The DTI prevent external light from neighbor CISs to the detector area and leakage of internal light.
+The OC and ML (OC&ML) are composed of SiO2.
+The OC and ML focus light on the CIS.
+The CF is composed of materials that have high transmittance to red, green, blue and white light; each CF is matched to a CIS.
+The CFs filters out light that is not in the desired wavelength range.
+The DTI is composed of SiO2.
+The DTI blocks light from neighboring CISs, and prevents leakage of internal light.

-The CIS simulated by FDTD simulations which is electromagnetic problem solving program from Lumerical Inc. In the program we can set the material to own components.
-We got the raw data by the four monitors (top, left, right and bottom) which can get transmittance.
-Also, we use 4ⅹ16 CPU cluster to run the program and can simulate the CIS in 2-dimensional space because of symmetry.
-Therefore, we can get the result faster.
+The CIS was simulated by FDTD simulation (Lumerical Inc).
+The program allows specification of material properties.
+We obtained the raw data by the four monitors (top, left, right and bottom) which can get transmittance.
+We used a 4ⅹ16 CPU cluster to run the program and can simulate the CIS in 2-dimensional space because of symmetry.

-Methods

-Simulations of CIS

-Basic structure

-Shift OC&ML and CF

-Tilt DTI

-First, simulate the basic structure of a CIS which has the normal incidence of light.
-Second, simulate the CIS which is shifted the OC&ML and the CF. We shift the OC&ML by d1 [nm] with 10 nm step from 450 nm to 550 nm.
-Also, shift the CF by d2 [nm] with 10 nm step from 200 nm to 300 nm.
-Lastly, simulate the CIS which is tilted DTI.
-We tilt the DTI by θd [°] with 0.5° step from 0.5° to 6°.
-Our purpose is making the CIS with tilting DTI has almost same QE such as the CIS which has basic structure.
+We conducted two simulations.
+First, we simulated the basic structure of a CIS on which light is shone in the normal direction.
+Second, we simulated the CIS in which the OC&ML and the CF were shifted.
+We shifted the OC&ML by d1 [nm] in 10-nm increments from 450 nm to 550 nm, and shifted the CF by d2 [nm] in 10-nm increments from 200 nm to 300 nm.
+Lastly, we simulated the CIS that had a tilted DTI.
+We tilted the DTI by θd [°] in 0.5° increments from 0.5° to 6°.
+Our purpose to make the CIS with tilting DTI have almost the same QE as the CIS that has the basic structure.
+We plotted the power flows to determine the effect of tilting the DTI, and to show how the light moves into the detector.

-Analysis

-Power Flow

-QE and Crosstalk

-Plot the power flows to figure out the effect of tilting the DTI.
-Also, we can show how the light move into a detector.
+QE is a variable that shows how much light of the desired wavelength is detected.
+Crosstalk is a variable that quantifies the amount of light that has undesired wavelength is leakage from neighbors.
+Our goal is to find the optimal setting for d1, d2, and θd to maximize QE and minimize crosstalk.
+If the top monitor is T1 is the left monitor is T2, the right monitor is T3, and the bottom monitor is T4, then

+QE = -T1-(-T2+T3-T4) (1)

-QE is a variable which shows how much desired wavelength light is detected.
-Crosstalk is a variable which shows how undesired wavelength light or external light from neighbors are detected.
-We find the optimum setting for d1, d2, and θd based on the QE and the crosstalk.
-Assume that T1 is a top monitor, T2 is a left monitor, T3 is a right monitor and, T4 is a bottom monitor.
-Then, we can calculate the QE by following equation, -T1-(-T2+T3-T4) for all frequency spectra.
-To calculate the QE of each pixel, in each frequency band, take an average value of them such as QEred is the average from 590 nm to 650 nm, QEgreen is the average from 500 nm to 560 nm), and QEblue is the average from 420 nm to 480 nm.
-Crosstalk should be calculated by following equation.
+for all frequency spectra.
+To calculate the QE of each pixel, in each frequency band, we took an average value of them: QEred is the average QE from 590 nm to 650 nm, and QEgreen is the average from 500 nm to 560 nm, and QEblue is the average from 420 nm to 480 nm.
+Crosstalk can calculated as

-Crosstalkred=QEblue@Red PixelQEblue@Blue Pixel+QEgreen@Red PixelQEgreen@Green Pixel/2
+Crosstalkred=QEblue@Red PixelQEblue@Blue Pixel+QEgreen@Red PixelQEgreen@Green Pixel/2, (2)